2005 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 | D Satin Finish SP | 1,160,000 | unknown | unknown |

 The U.S. Mint produced massive quantities of 2005 nickels for circulation.
-The Denver facility led production with 487,680,000 coins struck.
+The Denver facility led production with 487,680,000 coins struck across both the Bison and Western Waters designs.
 Philadelphia followed closely with 448,320,000 nickels minted.
-These high mintage numbers reflect the strong demand for circulating coinage.
+The combined total from all three mints was approximately 939,344,679 commemorative Buffalo nickels — a staggering number that reflects strong demand for circulating coinage.

 Special collector versions had much smaller production runs.
-The San Francisco Mint produced 3,344,679 proof coins with deep cameo finishes.
-These S DCAM nickels were sold exclusively in proof sets.
-Special Strike versions with satin finishes had limited mintages of 1,160,000 each from both Philadelphia and Denver.
+San Francisco produced 3,344,679 proof coins with Deep Cameo (DCAM) finishes — meaning the devices appear frosted while the fields are mirror-like — sold exclusively in annual proof sets.
+Satin Finish Special Strike versions had limited mintages of just 1,160,000 each from both Philadelphia and Denver, offered only in annual uncirculated mint sets.

-Unfortunately, survival data remains unknown for all varieties.
-The exact number of coins still existing cannot be determined.
-Circulated pieces from Philadelphia and Denver likely number in the hundreds of millions.
-However, many have been lost, damaged, or removed from circulation over the past two decades.
+Survival data for circulated strikes remains unknown for all varieties.
+Circulated pieces from Philadelphia and Denver likely number in the hundreds of millions, but many have been lost, damaged, or spent over the past two decades.
+High-grade mint state examples (MS-67 and above) represent a tiny fraction of total mintage, which is why condition rarity drives strong premiums at the top of the grading scale.

 Also Read: Jefferson Nickel Value (1938-Present)